jpwogaman/template.io/README.md

 ## 2. Launch Template.io

-1. Navigate to where you downloaded template-io.exe, or to where you built it from source, and launch the app.
+1. Navigate to where you downloaded template-io.exe (e.g., C:\Users\USERNAME\Downloads\template-io.exe), or to where you built it from source (e.g., C:\PATH\TO\template.io\src-tauri\target\release\template-io.exe), and launch the app.
 2. Upon the very first startup, Template.io will generate a new directory relative to your systems' home directory (_on Windows, this will be C:\Users\USERNAME\template.io_) containing two files:
    1. settings.json
    2. database.sqlite

-3. Do not move or delete these files while Template.io is running, as this will cause the app to crash.
+> **⚠️ Do not move or delete these files while Template.io is running, as this will cause the app to crash.
 If you do, simply restart the app and it will generate new files.
-However, if you do delete these files, you will lose all of your data.
+However, if you do delete these files, you will lose all of your data.**

 ![Application Folder](./assets/Images/application-folder.png)